-Geological and geophysical costs, delay rentals, amortization and impairment of unproved leasehold costs and costs to drill exploratory wells that do not find proved reserves ("dry hole expense") are expensed as exploration costs.
+Geological and geophysical costs, delay rentals, amortization and impairment of unproved leasehold costs and costs to drill exploratory wells that do not find proved reserves are expensed as exploration costs.
 The costs of any exploratory wells are carried as an asset if the well finds a sufficient quantity of reserves to justify its capitalization as a producing well and as long as the Company is making sufficient progress towards assessing the reserves and the economic and operating viability of the project.
-The Company recorded no exploration costs during the period from December 17, 2013, through December 31, 2013.
-The Company recorded noncash leasehold impairment expenses related to unproved properties of approximately \$16 million, \$79,000 and \$589,000 for the period from January 1, 2013, through December 16, 2013, and for the years ended December 31, 2012, December 31, 2011, respectively.
+The Company recorded no exploration costs during the year ended December 31, 2014, or for the period from December 17, 2013 through December 31, 2013.
+The Company recorded noncash leasehold impairment expenses related to unproved properties of approximately \$16 million and \$79,000 for the period from January 1, 2013 through December 16, 2013, and for the year ended December 31, 2012, respectively.
 For the year ended December 31, 2012, the Company also recorded dry hole expense and plugging and abandonment activities of approximately \$15 million and \$4 million, respectively.
 All of these expenses are included in "exploration costs" on the statements of operations.